Time & the specious present

 1. Time and perception

-Time is as we know it.
-We have clocks.
-They tell us the time.
-They give us a number which connects us with nature all around.
-3.26pm.
-11.42am.
-Sure, daylight saving might mess it up, but 7am is morning, midnight is dark, and dinner time can vary, though it is most often associated with the going down of the sun.
-What does not vary - usually - is the passage of time.
+Unlike the clock, what does not vary - usually - is the passage of time.
 Time is fixed, for human beings on Earth at least.
 We all experience, or adhere to, a certain reality of time - 24 hours in a day, 60 minutes in an hour, and 60 seconds in a minute, extending over a period of one year.
 This in turn is tied to the natural movement of planet Earth around the Sun.
-Time has been standardised across the planet, and our experience of it is generally normalised.
-We know if it is 10am in London it is going to be 7pm in Sydney for all of us.
+Time has been standardised across the planet, because it can be, and our experience of it is generally normalised and consistent from day to day.
+We therefore know that if it is 10am in London it is going to be 7pm in Sydney for all of us.
 We rely on the fixity of time.
-Yet, sometimes we say, "Today seems to have gone very slowly," or "I just ran out of time today, the hours seem to have rushed by."
+Yet, within that there may be subtle variations.
+We sometimes say out loud, or think to ourselves, "Today seems to have gone very slowly," or "I just ran out of time today, the hours seem to have flown by."
 Though these are common utterances, they are nevertheless based on real feelings or perceptions.

 But can time actually go slow, or speed up?
 Surely not....

-Haven't I just said that time has been standardised for us all, and that we all experience the same passage of time?
+Haven't I just stated that time is standardised across the planet for us all, and that we all experience the same passage of time no matter where we are?
 Yes.
 So therefore, if time itself is inviolate, then the aforementioned feelings must be related to something other than real time.
-Perhaps they are only individual perceptions.
-It that possible?
-Yes, and to support that we have numerous examples where a person is involved in a car accident, for example, or some other traumatic or high pressure incident, and they say (after the fact) that time seemed to have slowed down during that experience.
+Perhaps they are only individual perceptions, and not real.
+Is that the answer?
+Yes, and to support that we have numerous examples where a person is involved in a car accident, for example, or some other traumatic or high pressure incident, and they tell us after the fact that time seemed to have slowed down during that experience.
 Or the opposite can happen, when time seems to pass relatively quickly, or speed up, such as when we wake up at 4am, then go back to sleep for what feels like a second, and wake to realise 2 hours have passed.
-What is all this?
-Is there any reality to this speeding up or slowing down of our perception of time?
-Is there scientific proof to individual perceptions and experiences of time (temporal) dilation in ordinary life?

-Have you ever wondered about birds, for example?
-I can be driving my car along at 60 miles an hour (100 kph) and in the middle or by the side of the road are a couple of magpies, pecking at crumbs.
-Invariably they see me coming and move out of the way.
-It is almost as though they see my car coming at perhaps 20 mph and move out of the way accordingly.
+The present writer has had the experience of driving a car along at 60 miles an hour (100 kph) and in the middle of, or by the side of, the road are seen a couple of magpies, pecking at crumbs.
+Invariably they observe the car coming and move out of the way, ever so slowly and without panic.
+It is almost as though they see the car coming at perhaps 20 mph and move out of the way accordingly.
 They are not surprised, startled, or in any way flustered.
-Are they perceiving time a lot slower than I?
-Has the passage of time slowed down for them so that they are able to easily react to an event which to the human perception is happening much faster?
+Are they perceiving time a lot slower?
+Has the passage of time and events slowed down for them such that they are able to easily react to an event which to the human perception is happening much faster?
 Is that seven second of experience for the goldfish actually their equivalent to seven minutes?
-If humans can, on occasion, experience time dilation, what is to say that birds and fish and other sentient beings on planet Earth do not naturally experience time dilated in comparison with that of human beings?
+If humans can, on occasion, experience time dilation, what is to say that birds and fish and other sentient beings do not naturally experience time dilated or compressed in comparison with that of human beings?
 For a sloth it may be faster, for a magpie it may be slower.

 The answers to many of these questions lies in the relatively old concept of the specious present, and the individual perception of time as a result of interaction with our consciousness.